americanpezza/reqmapper/README.md

 To generate a mindmap from the data in the `sources` folder:

-`python ./reqmapper.py`
+`python3 ./reqmapper.py`

 Adding `-v` produces more information on the console about possible syntax errors in the source files.
+This will produce a single mindmap with 4 sheets:

+1. TopDown: a map that contains grouped business requirements, linked to user requirements which are then linked to system requirements
+2. BottomUp: a map similar to the above, starting from system requirements and going all the way up to business requirements
+3. Issues: a map containing identified issues, such as orphans (e.g. requirements that are not linked by any other requirement) or nolinks (e.g. requirements that are not linking to any other requirement)
+4. Conventions: a map detailing the meaning of the symbols and other conventions used in the other ones

+The map can grow easily with the number of requirements contained in the sources: if this becomes a problem, the script can produce 2 separate maps (topdown and bottomup).

 To identify potential duplicate requirements:

-`python ./reqmapper.py -k`
+`python3 ./reqmapper.py -k`

+With the sample dataset included in the repository, this will report that requirements UREQ600 and UREQ800 have a similarity score of 1.0, e..g they're almost equal.
+If you look at the requirements text, they actually look different but their meaning is the same.
+In situations where you have several requirements, analyzing those with a high similarity score may simplifying identifying duplciates and improve the quality of the overall set.

 Code
 ----